-Before you can begin collecting motorcycle insurance quotes and comparing rates, you have to determine the ideal policy for you as a rider.
-You should choose a policy that has the coverages and limits that you are looking for.
+Before you can begin collecting motorcycle insurance quotes to compare rates, you have to determine the correct coverages and limits for you as a rider.
 Additionally, make sure you compare policies that have identical limits.

 - Liability: Unless you live in Florida or Washington state, you will be required to purchase liability coverage for your motorcycle.
-If you're at fault in an accident, this covers damage to other people and their property.
+If you're at fault in an accident, this covers the cost of injuries to other people and damage to their property.

-- Comprehensive and collision: If your motorcycle is worth more than $5,000, then we recommend you purchase comprehensive and collision coverage—which pays to repair and replace your bike if it's damaged or stolen.
+- Comprehensive and collision: If your motorcycle is worth more than $5,000, we recommend you purchase comprehensive and collision coverage — which pays to repair and replace your bike if it's damaged or stolen.

-- Custom motorcycle insurance: If you own a motorcycle that is custom-built or highly modified, then you should consider custom motorcycle insurance.
-These policies operate on an agreed value rather than the vehicle's Blue Book value, meaning you can ensure the full value of your bike is covered.
+- Custom motorcycle insurance: If you own a motorcycle that is custom built or highly modified, you should consider custom motorcycle insurance.
+These policies are based on on an agreed value rather than the vehicle's Blue Book value, meaning you can ensure the full value of your bike is covered.

 Compare motorcycle insurance for mopeds and scooters

-However, even if it's not, we recommend you purchase liability insurance.
+However, even if you don't need coverage, we recommend you purchase liability insurance.
 This will protect your assets if you are liable for damages that result from an accident.

 What is the best insurance for motorcycles?